MS Medical Science (1-year) FAQ – Admissions

 Q: I have never applied to TCOM.
 How do I report my MCAT scores?

 A: You can obtain your scores from the AAMC website, download your score report, including verification code and either upload it to your application or mail or email it to our office.

 Q: I have not taken the MCAT yet.
 Can I substitute the Graduate Record Examination (GRE)?

-A: If you are interested in applying to Physician Assistant programs after completing the Medical Sciences program, we will accept the GRE.
+A: We are no longer accepting the Graduate Record Examination (GRE) for the Medical Sciences program for Pre-PA.
 Applicants interested in dentistry may submit the Dental Admissions Test (DAT).
-You MUST clearly indicate in your application that you are submitting a score other than the MCAT due to your career interest in one of those fields.
+You MUST clearly indicate in your application that you are submitting a score other than the MCAT due to your career interest.
 For applicants interested in applying to medical schools, we do not accept any substitutions for the entrance examination requirements for admission to the Master of Science in Medical Sciences.